ulfschneider/ulfschneider.github.io/_posts/blog/2011-04-14-box-bullet-line.md

 * they are not understood well enough or
 * they are not up to date because their creation is too time consuming or
-* the software to maintain them is not available to all project members.
+* the software to maintain the diagrams is not available to all project members.

 I´m not against UML, but as laid-out before, in my projects the described communication problems were a reality.